ArthurS1/workshops/blender/README.md

 #### Step 1 - delete them all

-> - Delete the cube and the sun in the default scene
+> - Delete the cube and the light in the default scene

+> 💡 the `C` and `B` keys could prove usefull ...

 #### Step 2 - make leafs